API Proxy Set Up

 Set Up Steps for the API Proxy

-We’ve made using the MIG VAN API Proxy as easy as possible – all you have to do is swap the host name and request header in your VAN API requests.
+We’ve made using the VAN API Proxy as easy as possible – all you have to do is swap the host name and request header in your VAN API requests.

-As a complete 1:1, the MIG VAN API Proxy supports all VAN API routes and responses.
+As a complete 1:1, the VAN API Proxy supports all VAN API routes and responses.
 If the specific endpoint you’re sending data to in VAN already has webhook notifications configured, you will continue to receive those notifications from VAN.

 1. Swap Host Name URL